Buttons

 - We keep button copy clear and concise, for optimum usability

-- aria-labelledby should be used for buttons with text, which needs more description for visually impaired users
+- aria-labelledby should be used for buttons with text, if more text is required (see first example)

-- aria-label should be used for buttons with no text
+- aria-label, and name, should both be used for buttons with no text (see loading button example)

 Standard button